Is it the same as an e-receipt? Or something different?

 After making an online purchase, you can print or download the transaction details.
 If you forgot to do that, no worries; you can go into your purchase history and find a downloadable link.

-If you want a physical receipt to be a PDF, then you can use receipt tracking and management apps like Shoeboxed.
+If you want a physical receipt to be a PDF, then you can use receipt tracking and management apps with receipt software like Shoeboxed.
 Shoeboxed can turn any paper receipts into digital data.
 Like most e-receipt generators, there are step-by-step guides to help users digitize copies of their receipts and other important documents.

 Do transaction receipts contain any personal information?